Few-shot Multispectral Segmentation with Representations Generated by Reinforcement Learning: Methodology

+At each step, the environment appends the newly generated action/symbol to the current expression and returns it as the output state, along with the reward calculated using the reward function.
 The maximum length of the expression/state is a hyperparameter that can be adjusted based on the context or domain (longer expressions create more complex representations).

-\paragraph{Environment.} The environment’s purpose is to provide the next state and reward when taking an action from the current state.
-Here, the newly generated action/symbol is appended to the current expression and given as the output state, while the reward is calculated via the reward function.

-\phantomsection \paragraph{Reward - MCTS.} The reward for guiding MCTS is defined for 3 different cases as follows.
+\phantomsection \paragraph{MCTS Reward.} The reward for guiding MCTS is defined for three different cases as follows.

-Here, the function $r(s)$ is a function that approximates how good the given state/expression $s$ is for the segmentation performance.
+Here, the function $r(s)$ approximates how good the given state $s$ is for improving the segmentation performance.
 In addition to the expression, the reward function shall also use the existing labeled images to calculate the reward.
 An evaluated index will be calculated for each image of the training set as per Section \ref{sec:index-eval}, which can thereby be used to calculate the reward.
 Each evaluated index is a single-channel image with the same height and width as the original image.

-As part of this research, we evaluate several different reward functions for r(s) that follow the same base structure shown below:
+As part of this research, we evaluate several different reward functions as choices for $r(s)$ that follow the same base structure shown below: